miladyboy/wingman/tasks/Tasks.md

 [ ] Build the next version of my task manager.
 [ ] Test the entire backend
 [ ] Fix frontend tests
-[ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
-(Mid)(Important)
-[ ] It shouldn't always give me 2–3 suggestions.
-Sometimes one is fine, or just a regular reply.
-[ ] Add a custom nickname to the thread based on the initial message and image.
-(Small)(Fix) [ ] Registering should give some feedback and a notice to verify email.
-(Small) [ ] Need to handle large images because it times out with 400 error.
+[ ] Need to handle large images because it times out with 400 error.
 Make images smaller maybe.
 [ ] Add "global data" preferences for the guy, what they're looking for, ways to connect to the girls with commonalities.
-[ ] The last chat you interacted with should move to the top on the left.
 [ ] Hacer que el bot responda en Markdown.
 [ ] Agregar tracking para visitantes y usuarios.
 [ ] Agregar feedback loop de los usuarios.
 Que sea muy facil ayudarnos a mejorar.
 [ ] Implement a free trial to the stripe membership.
+[ ] Create an audit / architect mode rule that I can insert manually.
+[ ] Cambiar la alerta de cuando confirmas si eliminas un mensaje por un componente bonito.

+MVP:
+[ ] Crear empresa y setup para poder cobrar realmente con Stripe.
+[ ] Agregar un favicon
+[ ] Create a logo for the app.
 [ ] Fijarme que el flujo de aprovar email funcione correctamente.
+[ ] The last chat you interacted with should move to the top on the left.
+[ ] Registering should give some feedback and a notice to verify email.
+(Small) [ ] Improve prompt engineering: better responses, shorter texts, and suggest how to naturally split longer messages into 2–3 parts.
+(Mid)(Important)
+[ ] Add a custom nickname to the thread based on the initial message and image.
+(Small)(Fix)

 Doing
-[ ] Agregar un favicon
-[ ] Create a logo for the app.

 Done
 [x] Implementar API de streaming